hardsky/duplicator/README.md

 # Duplicator

-Duplicator is a simple service, that allow to find user duplicates in connection log.
+Duplicator is a toy service, that allow to find user duplicates in connection log.

 For example we have following records in table conn_log